Saric-Group/MembraneReviewTutorials/README.md

 Please add info needed to understand and run your tutorial(s).

 ## Dynamically triangulated membrane model: TriLMP
 We use TriLMP to simulate a fluid membrane using a Dynamically Triangulated Network (DTN).
 TriLMP is a modified version of the Trimem python package(https://github.com/bio-phys/trimem).
-It couples Trimem to LAMMPS.
-It allows the direct use for MD simulations in connection with LAMMPS via the python interface of the latter.
-Hereby the calculation of the surface repulsion is dealt with by LAMMPS instead of Trimem.
-For details on how to use the package, please refer to the HowTo_TriLMP.md file.
+To be able to run the tutorials of this section, you will have to install TriLMP.
+For that, please go to the [TriLMP Github repository](https://github.com/Saric-Group/trimem_sbeady) and follow the installation guide for your operating system.